Foundling Hospital, Dublin: History

-The Foundling hospital of Dublin was opened in 1704.
+The Foundling Hospital of Dublin was opened in 1704 and was likely designed by Thomas Burgh.
+The front doorcase was in the manner of Michelangelo's Porta Pia in Rome.
+Between 1798 and 1804, Francis Johnston was involved in designing new structures on the site including a chapel and infirmary as well as embellishing the front with a castellated parapet and cupola.

-Firmly established by mid-18th century, the Foundling Hospital had steadily become a large "baby farming" institution.
+Firmly established by the mid-18th century, the Foundling Hospital had steadily become a large "baby farming" institution.
 Two primary objectives of the hospital were to avoid deaths and murders of illegitimate children and to teach the Protestant faith to these children.

-No inquiry was made about the parents, and no money received.
+No inquiry was made about the parents, and no money was received.
 A cradle was installed by 1730.
 Between 1,500 and 2,000 children were received annually.
 A large income was derived from a duty on coal.
 In 1822 an admission fee of £5 was charged on the parish from which the child came.
 This reduced the annual arrivals to about 500.

 Child deaths during transport to the hospital or whilst staying in the hospital were not infrequent and would often become the subject of an inquiry.
 The number of Protestant nurses was usually inadequate with the resulting use of Roman Catholic nurses and occasional consequence of "religious error".